 Viewing Circumstances Poor

-The less-than-optimistic assessment comes from members of SeeSat-L, the online mailing list for visual satellite observers around the world.
+The less-than-optimistic assessment comes from members of SeeSat-L, around the world.

 Ted Molczan, the SeeSat-L Moderator concurs with Fetter, adding that even limited visibility of Falcon 9 is now compromised by the fact that for the next couple of weeks Falcon 9 will be making passes during the daytime and hence will be unobservable.